kiranraoboinapally/digantaraproject/README.md

 2. **Label Column:** Assumes availability of a label column; synthetic labels are used here for demonstration.
 3. **Model Suitability:** Assumes that the Random Forest Classifier is suitable for the task.

-## Contributing

-Feel free to contribute by submitting issues or pull requests.
-Your feedback and suggestions are welcome!

 ---